Gustavo Petro

-Gustavo Francisco Petro Urrego (/es-419/; born 19 April 1960) is a Colombian politician who has served as the 35th president of Colombia since 2022.
-Upon inauguration, he became the first left-wing president in the recent history of Colombia.
+Gustavo Francisco Petro Urrego (Note: /es-419/.) (born 19 April 1960) is a Colombian politician and economist who served as the 35th president of Colombia from 2022 to 2026.
+He founded and leads the political party Historic Pact (PH) and is considered the first, and so far only, left-wing president in the recent history of Colombia.

 At 17 years old, Petro joined the guerrilla group 19th of April Movement (M-19).
-Seventeen years later it evolved into the M-19 Democratic Alliance, a political party.
 Petro also served as a councilman in Zipaquirá.
-He was arrested in 1985 by the army for his affiliation with M-19.
-After the peace process between the Colombian government and the M-19, he was released and then elected to the Chamber of Representatives in the 1991 Colombian parliamentary election.
-Some years later, he was elected to the Colombian Senate as a member of the Alternative Democratic Pole (PDA) party following the 2006 Colombian parliamentary election, where he secured the second-largest vote.
-In 2009, he resigned his Senate seat to run in the 2010 Colombian presidential election, finishing fourth.
-He was elected mayor of Bogotá in 2011, and held the post until 2015.

-Due to ideological disagreements with the leaders of the PDA, he founded the Humane Colombia movement to compete for the mayoralty of Bogotá.
-On 30 October 2011, he was elected mayor in the local elections, a position he assumed on 1 January 2012.
-In the first round of the 2018 Colombian presidential election, he came second with over 25% of the votes on 27 May, and lost in the run-off election on 17 June.
-He defeated Rodolfo Hernández Suárez in the second round of the 2022 presidential election on 19 June.
+He was arrested in 1985 by the army for his affiliation with M-19, which had attacked the Palace of Justice that year and resulted in the death of 11 of the twenty-five justices in the Supreme Court of Justice of Colombia.
+After the peace process between the Colombian government and the M-19, he was released and later elected to the Chamber of Representatives in the 1991 parliamentary election.
+In the 2006 election, he was elected to the Colombian Senate as a member of the Alternative Democratic Pole (PDA).
+In 2009, he resigned his Senate seat to run in the 2010 Colombian presidential election, finishing fourth in the first round.
+Due to ideological disagreements with the leaders of the PDA, Petro founded the Humane Colombia party to compete for the mayoralty of Bogotá, and was elected mayor in 2011.
+He ran for president of Colombia in the 2018 election, losing the second round with 41.77% of the vote.
+He ran again in the 2022 presidential election, defeating Rodolfo Hernández Suárez in the second round with 50.42% of the vote.